 A: A linear actuator changes the rotational motion of a motor into a straight line. drylin® linear actuators use drylin® linear plain bearing liners instead of recirculating ball bearings.

-A: Most standard series use aluminum rails, zinc carriages, plastic liners and ss fasteners.
+A: Most standard series use aluminum rails, zinc carriages, plastic liners and stainless steel fasteners.
 We also offer 300-series stainless systems for corrosion-resistance, carbon-fiber for lightweight and non-magnetic applications, as well as low and high-temperature bearing and belt materials.

-A: We have various actuators to fit most needs, but static axial loads up to 75kg for belt-driven systems and up to 625kg for lead screw systems are possible
+A: We have various linear actuators to fit most needs, but static axial loads up to 75kg for belt-driven systems and up to 625kg for lead screw-driven systems.

-A: Depending on dynamic load, drylin screw drives are rated for between 200-1500rpm (depending on size), and up to 5m/s for the belt-driven tables.
-This is all load dependent.
+A: Depending on dynamic loads, drylin screw-driven actuators are rated for between 200-1500rpm (depending on size), and up to 5m/s for the belt-driven tables.
+This is all dependent on load.

 A: Yes, igus offers Stepper/DC/BLDC motors and motor mounts for servo motors, as well as various thumbscrews, hand wheels, and 90-degree drives for manual applications